Azure/azure-powershell/src/EventHub/EventHub/help/Az.EventHub.md

 Creates an Event Hubs namespace.

 ### [Remove-AzEventHubIPRule](Remove-AzEventHubIPRule.md)
-Remove a single IPrule to the NetworkRuleSet of the given Namespace
+Remove a single IP rule to the NetworkRuleSet of the given Namespace

 ### [Remove-AzEventHub](Remove-AzEventHub.md)
 Removes the specified Event Hub.